 ENGLISH ACTING 2 Course #1683, 1684 1st or 2nd semester Credit: 0.5 This course allows students to expand on their acting skills and expertise while focusing mainly on the physical aspects of performance.
 Activities include monologues, scene work, improvisation, impersonation, and the creation of original characters.
 Students should be prepared to explore the many ways in which action, movement, or specific physical choices influence character development.
-Prerequisite: Acting 1.
+Course fee: \$15.00 Prerequisite: Acting 1.
 Open to grades 9, 10, 11, and 12.
-ADVANCED ACTING Course #1685, 1686 1st or 2nd semester Credit: 0.5 Advanced Acting is a performance-oriented course that gives the advanced acting student concentrated training in various acting styles and performance techniques.
-Students will tackle complex scene study, improvisation, college audition monologue preparation, physical training for the actor and the examination of various theatrical career options.
+ADVANCED ACTING Advanced Acting is a performance-oriented course that gives the advanced acting student Course #1685, 1686 concentrated training in various acting styles and performance techniques.
+Students will 1 st or 2 nd semester Credit: 0.5 tackle complex scene study, improvisation, college audition monologue preparation, physical training for the actor and the examination of various theatrical career options.
 This course will culminate in a workshop production.
 This course may be repeated for credit with consent of the instructor and department chair.
-Prerequisite: Acting 2 or Department Chair approval.
+Course fee: \$15.00 Prerequisite: Acting 2 or Department Chair approval.
 Open to grades 10, 11, and 12.